AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 But isn't a habit-forming system that allows you to change your mind at will a *total contradiction*?<br>
 Not necessarily.
-With two simple ideas, we can have both.
+With the right kinds of flexibility, we can have both.

 ### Flexibility to Change